Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/02_QC_and_alignment.md

 > _**NOTE:** Our reads are only 36 bp, so technically we should explore alignment Bowtie1 to see if it is better.
 However, since it is rare that you will have sequencing reads with less than 50 bp, we will show you how to perform alignment using Bowtie2._

+# Finding Bowtie2

+How would you look for it?

 # Creating Bowtie2 index

 To perform the Bowtie2 alignment, a genome index is required. **We previously generated the genome indices for you**, and they exist in the `reference_data` directory.